 Administrative access and remote access require MFA

 A new requirement that comes into effect on January 31, 2018 is that all individual non-console administrative access and all remote access to cardholder data require MFA.
 At least two factors are required from two of the three categories (something you know, something you have, something you are).
-See 8.3 in this document for more information.
+See requirement 8.3 in the official PCI document for more information.

 Default passwords must be changed